ajwdewit/pcse/doc/quickstart.rst

 .. _YAML: http://yaml.org/

 The agromanagement definition starts with `Version:` indicating the version number of the agromanagement file while the actual definition starts after the label `AgroManagement:`.
-Next a date must be provide which sets the start date of the campaign (and the start date of the simulation).
+Next a date must be provided which sets the start date of the campaign (and the start date of the simulation).
 Each campaign is defined by zero or one CropCalendars and zero or more TimedEvents and/or StateEvents.
 The CropCalendar defines the crop type, date of sowing, date of harvesting, etc. while the Timed/StateEvents define actions that are either connected to a date or